SDWebImage/SDWebImage/README.md

 ![Add Target Dependencies](http://dl.dropbox.com/u/123346/SDWebImage/04_add_target_dependencies.jpg)

-Click the "+" button and select "SDWebImage ARC" (you may choose the non ARC target if you want to support iOS <3):
+Click the "+" button and select "SDWebImage ARC" (you may choose the non ARC target if you want to support iOS <3 or the ARC+MKAnnotation if you need MapKit category):

 ![Add Target Dependencies Dialog](http://dl.dropbox.com/u/123346/SDWebImage/05_add_target_dependencies_dialog.jpg)